This post was updated Friday, June 1, 2108

 I wish you the best in your job search.

 But I also must provide some unwelcome news.
-As this week's Weekly Tax Tip notes, even if you're unemployed, you still could face some tax issues.
+Even when you're unemployed, you're likely to still face some tax issues.

 Paying tax on unemployment: First, the biggie.
 Unemployment benefits are taxable income.